Accessibility

 • We understand that hidden disabilities are not immediately apparent.
 If you would like support or advice inside TRNSMT our Access Manager will be the main point of contact and is based at the Accessible Platform.
 You can also contact us in advance with your questions via access@TRNSMTfest.com.

 The Accessible Platform is built to a specific capacity.
 After capacity is reached, you won’t be guaranteed a spot and can only be added to a waitlist.
-As spaces fill up quickly, we recommend that you complete your application for this area as soon as possible, once you have purchased your tickets, to avoid disappointment.

 You can attach your supporting documentation to your Accessible Application Form.
-Alternatively, you can email it to access@TRNSMTfest.com or post to 272 St Vincent Street, Glasgow, G2 5RL.
+Alternatively, you can email it to access@TRNSMTfest.com or post it to 272 St Vincent Street, Glasgow, G2 5RL.

 If you have applied within the last 3 years and have ‘opted in’ to register on our database*, you will not need to send your documents unless you have had a change of circumstances.
 You will still need to let us know you are attending.